 I find this regretful since the people who have learned the most are needed the most to coach and mentor the newcomers.
 I truly feel that for each 1 year when you learned and reaped the benefits of Toastmasters you should give back 1 year of your experience, knowledge and time to toastmasters by helping other members.

 So if you've spent 3 years learning then think about giving back 3 years to the community.
+If you just take without giving then you haven't really learned anything from the toastmaster experience.

 The quality of the meetings may differ from club to club due to these reasons.
 This however shouldn't keep you from joining Toastmasters.